seathasky/FF14-MAC_ModSupport/README.md

 Support Codeweavers, it's worth it! https://www.codeweavers.com/</h6>

 <h6>Performance may vary, and M1 users have reported that they are doubling fps, but using this method has no guarantee!
 This guide is a 100% manual install guide.
-If you need assistance, post on the issue tracker.
-Both Mac and Windows licenses will work but a Windows license is preferable.</h6></div>
+If you need assistance, post on the issue tracker.<br>Both Mac and Windows licenses will work but a Windows license is preferable.</h6></div>

 ---